simritt/Rock-Paper-Scissor/README.md

-# Tic Tac Toe Game
+# Rock Paper Scissors Game
-Built this game as my 1st java script mini project.
+Built this game as basic front end mini project.
-It is a 2-player game that displays who the winner is or displays draw in case of a tie match.
-The game also has a reset option.
+The game is 1 user v/s computer.
+User selects its choice, computer randomly makes its choice.
+Both the chosen options are displayed and the score is updated.
+I've also added a reset option.